nus-cs2103-AY2324S1/ip/docs/README.md

 Format: `delete INDEX`

-* Deletes the list at the specified `INDEX`.
+* Deletes the task at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed task list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 2` deletes the 2nd task in the task list.

+### Marking a task as done : `mark`

+Marks the specified task as done from the task list

+Format: `mark INDEX`

+* Marks the test at the specified `INDEX` as done.
+* The index refers to the index number shown in the displayed task list.
+* The index **must be a positive integer** 1, 2, 3, …​

+### Marking a task as not done : `unmark`

+Marks the specified task as not done from the task list

+Format: `unmark INDEX`

+* Marks the test at the specified `INDEX` as not done.
+* The index refers to the index number shown in the displayed task list.
+* The index **must be a positive integer** 1, 2, 3, …​

 ### Exiting the program : `bye`